-Hudson Village is a high-rise affordable housing community featuring a striking contemporary design and luxurious amenities located in downtown Hollywood, Fla., a beach town between Miami and Fort Lauderdale.
-It was built with three goals in mind:
+Hudson Village is a high-rise affordable housing community featuring a striking contemporary design and luxurious amenities located in downtown Hollywood, Fla. — the first new affordable high-rise residential development in Hollywood in more than two decades.

 Hudson’s contemporary architecture and luxurious finishes defy expectations and create a welcoming landmark on the edge of the city’s central building district.
-The building is cantilevered over an arcade-style sidewalk that creates shade and offers views into the building’s lobby interiors.
-Aluminum louvers that look like natural wood provide a sophisticated articulation that wraps around the building, concealing the property’s three-story parking podium and generating unique views from different angles.
-Concrete, stucco, glass, green walls, aluminum cladding/louvers and aluminum-mesh screen railings for the apartment balconies reinforce the contemporary design.
+The building is cantilevered over an arcade-style sidewalk that creates shade and offers views into the building's lobby interiors.
+Aluminum louvers that look like natural wood provide a sophisticated articulation that wraps around the building to conceal the property’s three-story parking podium and generating unique views from different angles.
+Concrete, stucco, glass, green walls, aluminum cladding/louvers, and aluminum-mesh screen railings for the apartment balconies reinforce the contemporary design.

-Drawing inspiration from the avant-garde architecture, the interior design team utilized a variety of techniques to manipulate three-dimensional space and create movement in the common areas.
-One of the most dramatic features of the lobby is a luxurious sectional couch against a black wall that uses back-lit LED lighting to create a “light-box” illusion of a series of gold, organically shaped monoliths.
-Materials — such as terrazzo-like porcelain flooring, geometric-patterned tiles, metal grillwork space dividers, seamless wallpaper, and LED lighting that runs along both ceiling and wall planes — all contribute to the dynamic, multi-dimensional effect.
+Drawing inspiration from the avant-garde architecture, the interior design team utilized a variety of techniques to manipulate three-dimensional space and create movement.
+One of the most dramatic features of the lobby is a luxurious sectional couch against a black wall that uses back-lit LED lighting to create a light box illusion of a series of gold, organically shaped monoliths.
+Materials, such as terrazzo-like porcelain flooring, geometric-patterned tiles, metal grillwork space dividers, seamless wallpaper, and LED lighting running along both ceiling and wall planes all contribute to the dynamic, multidimensional effect.
 A custom-designed Murano glass sculpture adds a final luxurious touch to the main lobby.